armory-io/cdaas-examples/hello-armory/README.md

     strategy: rolling
   prod:
     namespace: potato-facts-prod
-    strategy: rolling
+    strategy: trafficSplit
     constraints:
       dependsOn: ["staging"]
+      beforeDeployment:
+        - pause:
+            untilApproved: true
 ```

 ### `manifests`

 CDaaS can deploy any Kubernetes manifest.
 You do not need to alter your manifests or apply any special annotations to use CDaaS.

 By default, the manifests defined in `path` will be deployed to all of your `targets`.
 If you want to restrict the targets where a manifest
 should be deployed, use the `manifests.targets` field.

 A `path` can be a path to an individual file or a directory.